 Street trees are trimmed for public safety requirements and to clear rights-of-way.
-You may request a No-Fee Street Tree Permit for trimming, removal, planting or root pruning following inspection by City staff.
+You may request a No-Fee Permit for trimming, removal, planting or root pruning following inspection by City staff.
 The criteria used for determining whether a tree will be trimmed are:

-Tree Removal (City forces and contractual service)
+(City forces and contractual service)

+If the City determines the tree must be removed in order to repair other infrastructure, concurrence of the abutting property owner is required.
 If no objection to the proposed removal is received, the tree will be removed by City contractors.
 This includes full stump grinding.
 It can take up to 48 months from the determination date for the City to remove the tree and make any permanent concrete repairs.
 During this period, temporary asphalt ramping will be installed to alleviate any hazards in the public right-of-way.

 Tree roots can sometimes interfere with water and sewer plumbing, specifically roots growing into pipes causing blockages or other problems.
 For information about tree removal, please see information above.
 Below are links to information regarding responsibility of maintaining water and sewer lines.